Party cups as gas masks: Idlib civilians prepare for battle

 About half of them fled fighting or were transferred there by the government under surrender deals from other parts of Syria as Assad has steadily taken back territory from rebels.

 In April last year, a government warplane dropped sarin on Khan Sheikhoun in Idlib, killing more than 80 civilians, the U.N.
 Commission of Inquiry has said.
-It also said Syrian forces have used chemical weapons, including chlorine, more than two dozen times during the war. [nL8N1LM66E]
+It also said Syrian forces have used chemical weapons, including chlorine, more than two dozen times during the war.

 Damascus and its ally Russia both deny these charges and say they do not engage in chemical warfare.
 Idlib residents are fearful and Washington has warned Assad against using chemical weapons in any offensive, promising a response if he does so.

-Russia, Assad’s ally, resumed air strikes against insurgents in Idlib on Tuesday following weeks of bombardment and shelling by pro-Syrian government forces in an apparent prelude to a full-scale offensive against the last major rebel enclave. [nL8N1VQ1TY]
+Russia, Assad’s ally, resumed air strikes against insurgents in Idlib on Tuesday following weeks of bombardment and shelling by pro-Syrian government forces in an apparent prelude to a full-scale offensive against the last major rebel enclave.

 But Turkey has said it hopes a summit with Iranian and Russian leaders in Tehran on Friday will avert an offensive.